Agape Core Values and Roles

 Women have felt oppressed by some of the traditional views of women’s roles in the churches.
 First, in order to avoid the appearances of “giving women too much permission to lead” women in many churches have been expected to be silent in the worship service and have not been given positions in the church which involved the title “minister” or “leadership.”
 Second, women have been relegated to the tasks of teaching children, until the boys reach 13 years of age or are baptized, serving children, preparing and serving food outside of the worship services, leading prayers only in the presence of women, supporting men as they pray, preach, teach, or speak, or administrative work within the church.
 Finally, women have had to sit in church between set hours of worship and listen while men and boys (with or without Godly moral characters) willingly or unwillingly take on the tasks of serving food, speaking, or praying during the designated “worship services.”

-Unfortunately most of these practices are not clearly taught or forbidden in the scriptures.
+Unfortunately some of these practices are not clearly taught or forbidden in the scriptures.
 However, churches have chosen to ask women to submit to these traditions because they want to avoid the appearances of “giving women leadership in the church.”

 Agape will empower males and females rather than operate out of fear.
 The Apostle John states (1 John 4:18) “There is no fear in love (Agape).”
 Agape will not be led or driven by fear but by courage.
 We will continue to follow our understanding of the Bible by not making an issue of “what the scriptures don’t teach” and by practicing what we see the Bible “stating and calling us to do.”